 Hemangiomas are a common type of vascular birthmark.
 Their cause is unknown.
 Their color is caused by the growth of blood vessels at the site.
 Different types of hemangiomas include:

 A health care provider should examine all birthmarks.
 Diagnosis is based on how the birthmark looks.

 Many strawberry hemangiomas, cavernous hemangiomas, and salmon patches are temporary and do not need treatment.

 Most permanent birthmarks are not treated before a child reaches school age or the birthmark is causing symptoms.
 Port wine stains on the face are an exception.
 They should be treated at a young age to prevent emotional and social problems.
-A yellow pulsed-dye laser can be used.
+A laser can be used to treat them.